Yassinepeep/DoublePendulum/README.md

 We are using scipy.integrate.odeint to solve the differential equations in this repository so don't forget to pip install scipy and also matplotlib to see the plots.
 The first plot is our parameters with respect to time.We can verify here that when the angle is at its extremum, the angle velocity is null.
-![paramaters with respect to time](https://github.com/user-attachments/assets/a4e069bb-ffc7-40e8-b5f0-299b77b3b7c0) for the initial conditions, you can change the vector u0 where the first component is the initial angle the second is the intial angular velocity.
+![paramaters with respect to time](https://github.com/user-attachments/assets/a4e069bb-ffc7-40e8-b5f0-299b77b3b7c0)

+For the initial conditions, you can change the vector u0 where the first component is the initial angle the second is the intial angular velocity.
 These initial conditions play an important role in the nature of the trajectory of the pendulum .We can see this change in the Phase portrait.
 We have three different types of trajectory: